- What do we mean by “Divest from war, invest in people”?

 What do we mean by “Divest from war, invest in people”?

 Warfare requires soldiers and weapons.
 But before governments can buy weapons and hire soldiers, they must first raise the necessary money (or borrow it).
 That’s where taxes come in—most people’s biggest investment in militarism.

-Investing in war doesn’t just mean buying stocks in the private companies that profit from war.
+Divestment from war doesn’t just mean selling stocks in the private companies that profit from war.
 In this era of high-priced weapons systems and international military aid, taxation is the closest war-making link between a national government and most of the people who live within its borders.

 Refusing to pay some or all of the taxes that go to war is a direct way to say “NO!” to over $1 trillion of military and military-related spending every year.